Wainwright pitches Cardinals past Cubs at chilly Wrigley - Philly

+CHICAGO (AP) - Adam Wainwright outpitched Tyler Chatwood in frigid conditions at Wrigley Field, helping the St. Louis Cardinals beat the Chicago Cubs 5-3 on Tuesday night for their fifth consecutive victory.

-CHICAGO (AP) - The gametime temperature was 35 degrees, and a 10 mph wind made it feel even worse.
-The heaters roared in each dugout, and the announced crowd of 35,103 bundled up in winter coats, hats and blankets.
+The gametime temperature was 35 degrees, and a 10 mph wind made it feel like 29.
+There were heaters on in each dugout, and the announced crowd of 35,103 bundled up in winter coats, hats and blankets.

-It was one of the coldest games of Adam Wainwright's career, but he deftly skated his way to another victory at Wrigley Field.

-Wainwright pitched five effective innings, Matt Carpenter drove in three runs and the St. Louis Cardinals beat the Chicago Cubs 5-3 on Tuesday night for their fifth consecutive victory.
+Matt Carpenter had two hits and three RBIs for St. Louis in the first meeting of the season between the longtime rivals.
+The Cardinals went 5-14 against the NL Central champion Cubs last year, including just one win in nine games at Wrigley.

-The Cubs put at least one runner on in every inning against Wainwright but only managed an unearned run in the fourth.
-The 6-foot-7 right-hander allowed four hits, struck out five and walked four while improving to 11-2 in 24 career games at Chicago's iconic neighborhood ballpark.
+Each starting pitcher struggled with control, but Wainwright (1-2) deftly navigated his way through five effective innings.
+The 6-foot-7 right-hander allowed an unearned run and four hits, struck out five and walked four while improving to 11-2 in 24 career games at Chicago's iconic neighborhood ballpark.

-"He competes, there's no question," manager Mike Matheny said.
-"I mean this guy figures out a way to get things done."

-That was most evident in the third, when Wainwright (1-2) froze Kyle Schwarber with a big curveball for a called strike three with the bases loaded and two out.

-"When I was in the moment, I felt like all right, this is the game right here," Wainwright said.
-"That's what I felt like.
-So I felt like if we got out of that situation we were going to win the game."

-While Wainwright delivered at key moments, Tyler Chatwood (0-3) had an erratic outing for the Cubs.
-The right-hander issued seven walks in 4 2/3 innings, one off his career high.
+Chatwood (0-3) issued seven walks in 4 2/3 innings, one off his career high.
 He struck out seven and yielded two runs and one hit.

-Chatwood has 14 walks in 15 2/3 innings in his first three starts after signing a $38 million, three-year contract with Chicago over the winter.

-"I think I've just got to be better with my command," he said.
-"It was cold but you could still grip the ball.
-Everyone had to deal with so it wasn't that bad."

 Javier Baez hit a two-run homer off Greg Holland in the eighth, but Chicago lost for the third time in four games.
 The Cubs hadn't played since Saturday after their series finale against Atlanta and Game 1 against St. Louis were postponed due to lousy weather.